-From time to time, Lowrance updates the operating system software in some of its products.
-These software upgrades are usually offered to customers as free downloads from our web site, www.lowrance.com.
-These upgrades make the unit perform better or introduce a new feature or function.
-You can find out what software version is running in your unit by using the Software Information command.
+From time to time, Eagle updates the operating system software in some of its products.
+These software upgrades usually are offered to customers as free downloads from our web site, www.eaglesonar.com.
+The upgrades make the unit perform better or introduce new features and functions.
+Use the software information command to see what software version is running in your unit.

-At left, Main Menu with Software Information command selected.
-At right, the Software Information screen.
+Main Menu with Software Information selected (left).
+The Software Information screen (right).